 Orthex is a leading Nordic houseware company.
-Orthex designs, produces, and sells practical and durable household products with a mission to make consumers' everyday life easier.
+Orthex designs, produces, markets, and sells practical and durable household products with a mission to make consumers' everyday life easier.
 Orthex main consumer brands are SmartStoreTM in storage products, GastroMaxTM in kitchenware and OrthexTM in home and plant care categories.
-In addition, Orthex sells externally produced kitchen products under the KökskungenTM brand.
+In addition, Orthex sells kitchen utensils under the KökskungenTM brand.

-Orthex has more than 100 years of experience in the production, design, and marketing of household products, and it has approximately 800 customers in more than 40 countries.
+Orthex has more than 100 years of experience of household products, and it has approximately 800 customers in more than 40 countries.
 Orthex's core geographic market is Europe.
-Orthex is headquartered in Espoo, Finland, and listed on Nasdaq Helsinki Ltd (ORTHEX).
+Orthex is headquartered in Espoo, Finland and listed on Nasdaq Helsinki Ltd (ORTHEX).